- Ages 13+

 Yes, The Edinburgh Dungeon is wheelchair friendly and has accessible toilets.

 Due to the complex nature of an emergency evacuation it is not possible for wheelchair users or guests who have considerable difficulties walking, to access the Boat Ride.

-The Edinburgh Dungeon has not told us if they are fully pushchair friendly.
+No, The Edinburgh Dungeon have stated they are not pushchair friendly.